Blog : country house

 Owner/Designer: Apichai Wangtragul

-“I wanted a small home and was glad to get one built on a limited budget,” said the owner.
 “I came across a ready-made cabin design by Me Home, and I knew right away it was the right kind for me.
 The home is built strong with adequate interior spaces at a bargain price.”

-The wood cabin is beautifully handcrafted of Siberian cedar, the timber known for its pleasantly unique scent.
+The wooded cabin is beautifully handcrafted of Siberian cedar, the timber known for its pleasantly unique scent.
 Built fast, the handsome dwelling took only three months in the making, thanks to all the various parts that came custom-made to suit every application.

 ciw01